 Do dogs see us as humans?

 As is scientifically proven, dogs can differentiate between humans, dogs, and other animals.
-A study of the dogs’ canine brain suggested that dogs can process, remember, and recognize faces.
+A study of the dogs’ canine brains suggested that dogs can process, remember, and recognize faces.
 A particular part of the dog’s brain helps them differentiate between a human and a dog’s face.

-How do dogs view their human family?
+What do dogs think about their human family?

 Dogs see humans as their families and would be willing to go all the way round to reciprocate the love and affection they receive.

-Don’t be harsh on your Tommy, for he feels everything.
+Please don’t be harsh on your Tommy, for he feels everything.
 He can read your facial expressions and assimilate the anger you pass his way.

-Whereas, they also feel the love, care, and affection that you offer them.
+Whereas they also feel the love, care, and affection that you offer them.
 And they would do absolutely anything to return the favor.